o3de/o3de.org/content/docs/user-guide/assets/fbx-settings/motion-export.md

 1. In **FBX Settings**, in the **Motions** tab, ensure the desired root bone of the actor's skeleton is selected in the **Select root bone** property.

-   A **Motion** may contain only one skeleton hierarchy, and will only export bones that are part of the selected heirarchy.
+   A **Motion** may contain only one skeleton hierarchy, and will only export bones that are part of the selected hierarchy.

    A **Motion** exports a single animation sequence.
 If the `.fbx` contains multiple animation sequences, additional motions can be added by choosing **Add another motion**.